openstad/openstad-app/README.md

 ## Mysql
 Docker compose creates the databases set in .env file on first run.
 If name is changed you will either have to recreate the mysql volume, or manually change or add the database.
-Port 3310 is open, so you can access docker database on http://localhost:3310.
+Port 3310 is open, so you can access docker database on http://localhost:3310, for instance with sqlpro.
+Or log into the docker shell: docker-compose exec mysql sh